-The Chance and Challenge
+The Chance and Challenge of Accountability

-Semco Style Stories Article
+Semco Style Stories with Australian Radio Towers, Australia

 In a new episode of Semco Style Stories, telecommunication company Australian Radio Towers (ART) shared their path towards becoming Semco Style.
 As a former family-owned business, ART has been no stranger to flat organizational structures since its inception in 1973.
 With Andrew Price taking over the family business in 2009, it has grown into a large organization that’s experienced many different organizational structures over time.

 In this article, you will read about their journey of implementing Semco Style, the challenges they faced, the opportunities that emerged from that, and their personal experiences from diversifying the organization.